bluekvirus/containers-django/README.md

 - Read `fig.yml` and `fig-init` folder's content to see how we orchestrated the dev/deploy environment.

 You will most likely tweak the environment by modifying Fig related files.

+GUI
+---
+For front-end development, we recommend using a separate nginx container like `bluekvirus/webstarter` and run it in parallel with the django container.

 References
 ----------